 - commercial robberies, like banks and convenience stores

 In all cases, the victim of the robbery is the person being robbed; therefore, a bank robbery in which three tellers are robbed is three counts of robbery.
 Under Section 344 of the Criminal Code, the maximum punishment for robbery is Life.
 If a firearm or imitation firearm is used in the commission of the robbery, there are minimum sentences applicable.

 Q. What types of crimes does the Robbery / Assault / Arson Unit investigate?

 A. Despite the fact that we are named the Robbery / Assault / Arson Unit, we do not investigate all robberies.
-According to the mandate of the Robbery / Assault / Arson Unit, we are responsible for investigating all robberies to financial institutions (banks, credit unions, trust companies), armoured car robberies, robberies with shots fired, home invasions, jewellery store robberies, extortions, and kidnappings.
+We investigate all robberies to financial institutions, armoured car robberies, robberies with shots fired, home invasions, jewellery store robberies, extortions, and kidnappings.

-We do not investigate robberies to businesses such as convenience stores, gas stations, restaurants, or street robberies such as purse snatchings and strong-armings.
+We do not investigate robberies to businesses like convenience stores, gas stations, and restaurants, or street robberies like purse snatchings and strong-armings.
 These crimes are either investigated by the General Investigation Unit or by patrol members.

 Q. I have just been robbed, what do I do?

 A. If you are the victim of a robbery, call 9-1-1 and report the crime as soon as it is safe to do so.
 A patrol member will be dispatched to take a report.
 This report will then be forwarded to the appropriate unit where it will be reviewed to determine if a detective will be assigned.
 You cannot report a crime directly to the Robbery / Assault / Arson Unit.